farrell-j/z-prefix-app/README.md

 View Inventory: All users can view the current inventory list.

-Add Inventory Item: All users can add new inventory items.
+Add Inventory Item: Logged in users can add new inventory items.

 Edit Inventory Item: Only Logged-in users can edit existing inventory items.

 Delete Inventory Item: Only Logged-in users can delete existing inventory items.

+User Tagged Items: Users can see inventory added by them.

 ## Contributing
 Please follow the standard Fork & Pull Request workflow if you want to contribute: